Discussion about this post

 Lance Khrome's avatar

-The only upside — and only just — is that those Senators and Representatives "primaried" out of current office is that they are now freed of captive obligations to El Maximo, and can vote against trumpy policies that they once favored — under duress.
+The only upside — and only just — is that those Senators and Representatives "primaried" out of current office are now freed of captive obligations to El Maximo, and can vote against trumpy policies that they once favored — under duress.
 After Sen. John Cornyn was kneecapped by trump in favor of fellow felon Ken Paxton in the TX senatorial primary, one would hope that Cornyn as well would join Bill Cassidy and Thomas Tillis in joining the We-done-here-fuck-trump bloc.

 One lives in hope.

-18 more comments...
+27 more comments...

 No posts